lightningdevkit/lightningdevkit.org/docs/probing.md

 }
 ```

 It's important that our scorer also observes the passage of time.
 This is because if our scorer has not received any recent updates for a channel, it will need to broaden its current estimates for available channel liquidity.
-You can read more about the ```time_passed``` parameter [here](https://docs.rs/lightning/latest/lightning/routing/scoring/trait.ScoreUpdate.html#tymethod.time_passed).
+You can read more about the ```time_passed``` parameter in the [docs](https://docs.rs/lightning/latest/lightning/routing/scoring/trait.ScoreUpdate.html#tymethod.time_passed).

 Similar to handling payment and probe-related events, the background processor that we created in the previous section will call ```time_passed``` on our scorer and persist the updated scorer every 5 minutes.